 I was born in blighty, back when men were real chimpanzees.
-I was raised in beyond’s genteel weeds, but studied computing in London.
-I am a software nerd, petting and tormenting computers to suite the wishes and whims of many a boss with dosh.
+I was raised back in beyond’s genteel weeds, but studied IT in London.
+I am a software nerd, petting and tormenting computers to suite the whims of many a boss with dosh.
 I lived mostly in the smoke and its environs, until, mid–dreadnoughts, I escaped those malign CCTV–blighted shores.
 That was my best move ever.

-I moved unhurriedly around western Europe, learning to roughly converse in five languages.
+I moved unhurriedly around western Europe, learning to roughly converse in four more languages.
 Paris did what Paris does: I got hitched (we’ve no sproglets).
 Today, we’re settled in the iron town of Esch–sur–Alzette, in the Grand Duchy.

 Enough: my blog has more wild opinions and mild rants.